Table of contents

 Being relatively inexpensive, it is great for new, low budget projects that have the potential to grow in the near future but do not currently require powerful resources.

-- First of all, shared hosting is far less expensive than the other shared options.
+- Shared hosting is far less expensive than the other web hosting offers.
 Why?
 For one simple reason: the company places multiple users on one web server (with each user being able to have several websites there) and the maintenance costs are distributed evenly amongst everyone.
 This enables it to offer lower prices to customers.

 - Shared also means that you have some other things in common with your web server neighbours, such as: :